Denk (political party): Electorate

 The party mainly attracts support from ethnic minorities in the Netherlands, especially from the Turkish and Moroccan population.
-Correspondingly the support for DENK is the strongest in cities and towns with a significant migrant population, especially in the larger cities such as Amsterdam and Rotterdam.
-In these cities the support for the party concentrates in the majority-minority districts, such as Nieuw-West in Amsterdam or Kanaleneiland in Utrecht, gaining between 30 and 40% of the votes in those districts.
+Correspondingly the support for Denk is the strongest in cities and towns with a significant migrant population, especially in larger cities such as Amsterdam and Rotterdam.
+In these cities the support for the party is concentrated in majority-minority districts, such as Nieuw-West in Amsterdam or Kanaleneiland in Utrecht, gaining between 30 and 40% of the votes in those districts.
+The majority of voters with a foreign migration background voted for Denk or BIJ1 in 2023.
+A study by the University of Amsterdam noted that in 2019, Dutch voters of Turkish origin were more inclined to vote for Denk but in the 2021 election this was replaced by support from those with a Moroccan background, with some commentators attributing the shift with internal problems within the party following a scandal involving former Turkish-Dutch leader Kuzu and his replacement by the Dutch-Moroccan politician Azarkan in 2020.

-Controversy
+Controversies

-Support for the AKP
+Support for the AK Party

-The two leaders and founders of the party have been criticised for being "closely linked to the AKP" of Turkish leader Recep Tayyip Erdoğan, and "do not criticize Erdogan and Turkish government policies".
+The two leaders and founders of the party have been criticized for being "closely linked to the AK Party" of Turkish leader Recep Tayyip Erdoğan, and "do not criticize Erdogan and Turkish government policies".
 Some critics in the Dutch media have called the party the "long arm of Erdoğan" for its perceived support of the party line of the Turkish government and the ruling AK Party.
 The party was the sole party in the Netherlands that did not call for the release of a Turkish-Dutch blogger who was arrested for a tweet about Erdoğan.
-The party has also been heavily criticised for refusing to distance itself from the purges in Turkey since 2016.
-However, as DENK's leader, Kuzu distanced himself from comments of Erdoğan in which the Turkish president called Dutch authorities "Nazi remnants and fascists", labelling those comments "incorrect" and "very troublesome".
+The party has also been heavily criticized for refusing to distance itself from the purges in Turkey since 2016.
+However, as Denk's leader, Kuzu distanced himself from comments of Erdoğan in which the Turkish president called Dutch authorities "Nazi remnants and fascists", labelling those comments "incorrect" and "very troublesome".

-The Diyanet, a Turkish governmental unit, has allowed DENK to promote itself in Diyanet-controlled Dutch mosques.
+The Diyanet, a Turkish governmental unit, has allowed Denk to promote itself in Diyanet-controlled Dutch mosques.
 There are 146 such mosques as of 2018.

 The party's program for the 2017 general election, in the context of the Armenian genocide, mourns both the Turkish and the Armenian sides, while calling for an "independent international investigation".
-DENK claims that there is no consensus regarding the scale and cause of the tragedy, and calls for "reason and unification".
+Denk claims that there is no consensus regarding the scale and cause of the tragedy, and calls for "reason and unification".
 Within that framework, the party does not use the term genocide.
-DENK was the sole party which voted against a bill recognising the Armenian Genocide.
+In February 2018, Denk was the sole party which voted against a bill recognizing the Armenian Genocide in the House of Representatives.

+In March 2018, Özturk drew media attention for speaking at an election rally of the Turkish Federation of the Netherlands which is often described as a neo-fascist and far-right movement with links to the Nationalist Movement Party.

+Political journalists in the Netherlands have documented that Denk's parliamentary faction has a record of abstaining or voting against motions which are perceived to hold negative sentiments about Turkey.